giampaolo/psutil/docs/glossary.rst

    page fault

       An event that occurs when a process accesses a virtual memory page that is not currently mapped in physical RAM.
-A :field:`minor` fault is resolved without disk I/O (e.g. the page is already in RAM but not yet mapped, or it is copy-on-write).
-A :field:`major` fault requires reading the page from disk (e.g. from a memory-mapped file or the :term:`swap memory` area) and is significantly more expensive.
+A :field:`minor` fault occurs when a page is already in physical RAM (e.g., in the :term:`page cache` or other :term:`shared memory`) but not yet mapped into the process's virtual address space, so no disk I/O is required (fast).
+A :field:`major` fault requires reading the page from disk, and is significantly more expensive.
 Many major faults may indicate memory pressure or excessive swapping.
 See :meth:`Process.page_faults`.

    physical CPU